nus-cs2103-AY2021S1/tp/docs/UserGuide.md

  `add-d n/HUGO p/91123421 a/Blk 253 BUKIT TIMAH o/Fish fillet x1 by/10`.

-2. You should now see a Hugo's delivery with `deliver by` of 10 minutes, you may want to refer to the diagram below (Figure 9):
+2. You should now see a Hugo's delivery with `deliver by` of 10 minutes, you may want to refer to Figure 9 below:
     <br>

     ![add-d_step2](images/add-d_eg1.2.PNG)